Leehyowon/CURLY-FORTNIGHT/README.md

 ## PLANS SUMMARY

+* Introduction and Main
  * add information notice banner at main page
-* Develop Application that can register schedule at mobile
  * design complementation
+* Calendar
  * add spam block function by applying CAPCHA code(opensource)
-* implement server
  * add schedule program at calendar.html
  * send the information of new schedule to management if someone register new schedule (by javascript)
+* Mobile application
+ * Develop Application that can register schedule at mobile
+* Implement server